pradyunsg/pradyunsg.github.io/_posts/2019-11-02-state-of-bpo.md

 ---

-Thanks a lot to Ezio Melotti for indulging in a very insightful conversation and for helping me write this post.
+Many thanks to Ezio Melotti for indulging in a very insightful conversation and for helping me write this post.

+---

 [Roundup]: https://roundup-tracker.org/
 [PEP 581]: https://www.python.org/dev/peps/pep-0581/